azbarcea/timely-dependency-graph/README.md

 - With the mouse wheel, zoom in and out
 - Drag (click + move) to pan left-right

+### UI terminology

+- `server`: a module the focused release depends on
+- `client`: a module depending on the hovered release

+(this will most certainly change in the future)

 ### Sidebar

 **FOCUS panel**